 - No training necessary: Your role as a CoupleTalk Host is to invite couples, encourage them, and participate in the program yourselves.
-The CoupleTalk Host Guide is an easy-access resource to give you information about what’s in each session and how to handle situations that may arise during or after the sessions.
-No need to be an expert!
-All you need is a heart to host this program; all teaching is done on video.
+The CoupleTalk Host Videos are an easy-access resource to give you information about what’s in each session and how to handle situations that may arise during or after the sessions.
+No need to be an expert – all the teaching is done by Don and Alex on the video!
+All you need is a heart to host this program.

 - Press PLAY and Follow Our Lead: every session combines teaching, personal reflection and couple exercises.
-During activities, an on-screen timer appears freeing you from the hassle of pausing and restarting the video.
-Just press PLAY and let it go to the end without stopping.
+During the exercises, an on-screen countdown clock appears, freeing you from the hassle of stopping and restarting the video.
+You just press PLAY at the beginning, and let the video go to the end without stopping.

-There are many ways to Host a CoupleTalk class!
+There are many ways to Host a CoupleTalk class - here are some tips!

-- Use CoupleTalk in a marriage ministry at your church.
+- Use CoupleTalk to build a marriage ministry at your church.
 Often a church will hold a CoupleTalk class, and these original participants become couples with changed marriages that want to help other couples.
-These motivated couples can host their own classes, or be in-class coaches.
+These motivated couples can host their own classes, or help out as in-class coaches.
 Either way, the result is stronger marriages in the church, and the foundation for a growing marriage ministry.

 CoupleTalk provides a full array of helpful items for CoupleTalk Hosts, including the following:

-- Free downloads: CoupleTalk provides free downloads of helpful hosting materials, such as promotional flyers and cards (on which you can input your program information), certificates of completion for participant couples (on which you can input their names and your program information).
+Free downloads: CoupleTalk provides free downloads of helpful hosting materials, such as promotional flyers and promo cards (“fillable” so you can input your program information), certificates of completion for participant couples (you can input their names and your program information).